Mass killings under communist states: Related crimes

-During the mass killing events, in addition to the people who were killed, many others were victimized but did not die.
-The crimes against them have been described as crimes against humanity.
+During the mass killings, in addition to the people who were killed, many other people were victimized but did not die.
+The crimes which were committed against them have been described as crimes against humanity.
 For instance, the 2008 Prague Declaration on European Conscience and Communism stated that crimes which were committed in the name of communism should be assessed as crimes against humanity.
 The government of Cambodia has prosecuted former members of the Khmer Rouge, and the governments of Estonia, Latvia and Lithuania have passed laws that have led to the prosecution of several perpetrators for their crimes against the Baltic peoples.
 They were tried for crimes which they committed during the occupation of the Baltic states in 1940 and 1941 as well as for crimes which they committed during the Soviet reoccupation of those states which occurred after World War II.